BradleyMarie/bradleymarie.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi, I'm Brad!
-I'm a software developer living in Los Angeles and working at
+I'm a software engineer living in Los Angeles and working at
 Google.
-I've been a software developer since I graduated from Northwestern University (which is confusingly in Illinois) in 2012.
-I've been at Google since June 2017.
-I joined Google after 5 years in the rainy Pacific Northwest where I worked at both Amazon and Microsoft.</p>
+I've been in the industry since I graduated from Northwestern University in 2012.
+I started at Google in June of 2017.
+Before Google, I lived for 5 years in the rainy Pacific Northwest where I worked at both Amazon and Microsoft.</p>

-<p>I love software problems of all kinds, and I'm at home working anywhere
+<p>I love software problems of all kinds and I'm at home working anywhere in the
-in the stack.
+stack.
 At Amazon and Google, my time has primarily been spent working with distributed systems.
 In the Amazon world, that meant web services which interact via HTTP and store their data in NoSQL backends.
-At Google, that means Stubby and magical distributed database backends like Spanner.</p>
+At Google, that means Stubby and magical distributed storage backends like Spanner.</p>

-<p>On the other end of the spectrum, my time at Microsoft was spent fixing issues
+<p>On the other end of the spectrum, my time at Microsoft was spent
-across the Windows codebase that issues that impact an individual client.
-To give a sense of how broad that charter was, code I wrote ships today in the Xbox One hypervisor, the NT kernel, the HoloLens video capture pipeline, and the Windows Performance Analyzer just list a few components.</p>
+investigating and solving performance issues throughout the Windows codebase.
+To give a few examples of what that meant, code I wrote ships today in the Xbox One hypervisor, the NT kernel, the HoloLens video capture pipeline, and the Windows Performance Analyzer.</p>

 <p>While I was an undergraduate at Northwestern, I contributed to the
 <a href="http://www.v3vee.org/palacios/">Palacios</a> hypervisor and the super neat